 - A letter of intent, outlining the student's reasons for applying to the program, along with education and career goals

 - OILS application

-For additional degree and program requirements for the BS in Technology & Training, please refer to the UNM Catalog.
+For additional admission and degree program requirements for the BS in Instructional Technology & Training, refer to the UNM Catalog.